||1 June 2020

 ||Beit Ummar, West Bank

-On 1 June 2020, a 17-year-old minor from Beit Ummar was arrested by Israeli soldiers at 4:00 a.m.
-He reports consulting with a lawyer for less than one minute prior to interrogation but not being informed of his right to silence before questioning.
+On 1 June 2020, a 17-year-old minor from Beit Ummar was arrested by Israeli soldiers from home at 4:00 a.m. and accused of throwing stones.
+He reports ill treatment.
+He reports consulting with a lawyer but not being informed of his right to silence by the interrogator prior to interrogation.
+He was sentenced to 7 months in prison and fined NIS 3,000.
+He also received a suspended sentence.

 After about 30 minutes a soldier gave my father a document with details about my arrest filled out in Hebrew and said I was under arrest.
 They did not give us a reason for the arrest.
 A soldier wanted to tie my hands while still inside the house but I refused; I did not want my parents to see me tied.
 They took me outside where they tied my hands to the front with three plastic ties: one on each wrist and another connecting the two.
 The ties were very tight and left marks on my wrists.
 I was also blindfolded.